DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+<54> J. Caudron.
+Aerostructural optimization of an aircraft wing assisted by dimensionality reduction methods.
+MS Thesis.
+University of Liège, 2024.

 <53> U. C. Padmanaban, B. Ganapathisubramani, C. Vanderwel, S. Symon.
 Towards passive scalar reconstruction using data assimilation.
 14th UK Conference on Wind Engineering, 2024.

 <52> M.H.
 Negahban, M. Bashir, C. Priolet, R.M.
 Botez.Novel Twist Morphing Aileron and Winglet Design for UAS Control and Performance.
 Drones.
 2024.